FIVES / KINDERGARTEN / FIRST GRADE

 Science

-We use the Amplify Science curriculum, which engages children in a relevant, real-world problem.
-They investigate science phenomena like light and shadows, sound, animal and plant defenses, and so on.
+We use the Amplify Science curriculum, which engages children in relevant, real-world problems.
 Students collaborate with peers, develop models and explanations, and arrive at solutions.
+They may investigate science phenomena like light and shadows, sound, animal and plant defenses, and so on.
+Our Science program is further enriched by our own standards-based science curriculum developed and refined over many years.

 Outside